Thomas Prindiville, MD, is a nationally-known expert on many gastroenterology

 treatments and procedures like endoscopic ultrasounds.

-Ozarks in Arkansas and the University of Arkansas (where he also earned
+from the University of Arkansas, where he also earned his medical degree.

-his medical degree).
-He completed his fellowship in gastroenterology at
+He completed his fellowship in gastroenterology at UC Davis Medical Center.

-Dr. Prindiville has used sabbatical time to explore interests in infectious
+Dr. Prindville has used sabbatical time to explore interests in infectious

 In his leisure time, Dr. Prindiville enjoys traveling, especially fishing